vipulSP2108/ES113-Data-Centric-Computing2/README.md

 `Solutions`

-This repository also includes solutions to these assignments in the file.
+This repository also includes solutions to these assignments in the file named after the name of the assignment.

 ### Have fun coding!